-by Jack M. Jose, originally published July 4, 2016, revised July 2017

 July, 2015, I vowed to fix that.

 We had a cottage on a Florida inlet for a week.
 “No email.”
 I swore.
 “No projects.”
-And I was solid.
+I drew an “X” across my heart with my index finger.
+And Sunday I was solid.
 I accessed the computer only to stream Netflix as the family gathered in the evening and sprawled on the couches in the living room.
+Monday and Tuesday I was still on the regimen.
 In the morning I wandered out to the porch with a guitar and left my phone on the dresser.
-On Wednesday, however, I slipped up, and saw on my phone that I had over 150 unread emails.
+I took a nap in the afternoon instead of playing a game on the computer.
+On Wednesday morning, however, I slipped up, and saw on my phone that I had over 150 unread emails.
 “Stay strong,” I told myself.
 “A promise is a promise.”
 But it was too late.
 I did the math.
-We had left on Sunday.
+We had left on Sunday, and I had achieved Inbox 0 just the Friday before.
 Surely no one sent emails on a Sunday in July.
 Just over two days had generated 150 emails!
 In the summer!
 I played out a full week in my head, imagined the steady stream of notes requesting my attention, and added a weekend before I got back to the office … I was looking at more than 400 unread emails at my next log-in.
 It would take a week of just answering emails to get caught up, but I had other work to do.
 The tension became physical.

 That afternoon when my family went to a local arcade and trampoline “Party Zone” to escape the heat, I felt like I had a softball-sized knot between my shoulder blades.
 I had to rotate my whole torso when I looked to the right, or else a sharp pain would course through my entire upper body.
-“Must have pulled something,” I explained as I bounced on the trampoline halfheartedly then walked to the dismount ledge to play some fine-motor skill video games.
+“Must have pulled something,” I explained as I bounced on the trampoline halfheartedly.
+I then walked to the dismount ledge and slumped off to play some fine-motor skill video games that didn’t require head movements.
 Later I excused myself from a game of laser tag and instead sat in the cafeteria watching CNN Headline news, eating a greasy slice of pizza and steadfastly refusing to look at my phone.
 But I knew the truth.
 My work anxiety had created this tension knot.
 And only working would fix it.

 For the rest of the vacation, I took various over-the-counter pain killers while trying to enjoy “getting away from it all.”
 A part of me spent the second half of the vacation longing to return to the office.
 Finally, the vacation was over, and we returned home.
 (Who else says “Finally, the vacation was over?”)